5 Steps to Replace Your 1" Air Filter

 - Remove & inspect the filter: Before removing the filter, ensure the system is turned off and note the direction airflow arrows are pointing, if any.
 Remove the filter and inspect.
 If there is obvious buildup of dirt or dust, or you can’t see light through the filter, it’s time to replace.
 You can buy a replacement by contacting your local Carrier® HVAC contractor.
 If there is only light buildup or you can see light through the filter, use your judgment.
 Inexpensive, 1-inch filters should be replaced every 2-3 months.
 4-inch media filters can last up to 1 year but should be inspected every 2-3 months.

-- Replace the filter & cabinet door: Carefully slide the new filter into place, with airflow arrows oriented properly as noted in step 3.
+- Replace the filter & cabinet door: Carefully slide the new filter (make sure that the dimensions match) into place, with airflow arrows oriented properly as noted in step 3.
 Close or replace the air handler cabinet door or filter cabinet door.